Anaemia is defined as a haemoglobin (Hb) level below 11 g/dl during the first and third trimester and below 10.5 g/dl during the second trimester.

-Pregnancy aggravates pre-existing anaemia due, for example, to nutritional deficiency or malaria.
+Pre-existing anaemia due, for example, to nutritional deficiency or malaria may be aggravated by pregnancy.

-Anaemia increases the risk of intrauterine growth retardation and preterm birth.
+Anaemia increases the risk of intrauterine growth restriction and preterm birth.
 It increases vulnerability in the event of haemorrhage, particularly postpartum haemorrhage.

-– Pallor of the conjunctivae, mucous membranes, palms, and the soles of the feet; fatigue, dizziness, tachycardia, heart murmur.
+– Clinical signs: pallor of the conjunctivae, mucous membranes, palms, and the soles of the feet; fatigue, dizziness, tachycardia, heart murmur.

-– Signs of serious illness: intense pallor, lethargy, dyspnoea, haemoglobin below 7 g/dl.
+– Signs of serious illness: intense pallor, impaired consciousness, dyspnoea, Hb level below 7 g/dl.

-In areas where hookworm is endemic, add a single dose anthelmintic treatment as of the second trimester (Chapter 1, Section 1.2.5).
+In areas where hookworm is endemic, add an anthelmintic treatment as of the second trimester (Chapter 1, Section 1.2.5).

 Arrange for delivery in a CEmONC facility.

-Given the risk of haemorrhage and rapid decompensation during delivery, be prepared for transfusion for any woman whose haemoglobin is below 7 g/dl, even if anaemia is relatively well-tolerated.
+Given the risk of haemorrhage and rapid decompensation during delivery, be prepared for transfusion for any woman whose Hb is < 7 g/dl, even if anaemia is relatively well-tolerated.

 |1||200 mg ferrous sulfate (65 mg elemental iron) + 400 micrograms folic acid tablets may be replaced by 185 mg ferrous fumarate (60 mg elemental iron) + 400 micrograms folic acid tablets.|